• Skip to primary navigation

 Grilled Pork Loin recipe #grilling #cookout #grilled #pork

-Grilled pork loin is exceptionally lean and flavorful, making it ideal to cook up on a gas or charcoal grill.
-With a few simple tricks, you will find it is easy to grill pork loin to perfection!
+Grilled pork loin is exceptionally lean and flavorful, making it ideal to cook on a gas or charcoal grill.
+With a few simple tricks, you will find it is easy to grill pork loin to perfection over an open flame!

 I have a thing for pork loin.
 I always have.
 It is cheap, flavorful, and did I mention cheap?
 Back when I was young, broke, and single I used to survive on $50 a week for groceries.
 Pork loin was my 'indulgence purchase'.
-It tasted way better than chicken and I could stretch a pork roast into multiple meals.
+This lean cut of meat tasted way better than chicken breasts and I could stretch a pork roast into multiple meals.
 It's the poor man's tenderloin.

 The best way to grill pork loin is to use indirect cooking.
 The basic premise of indirect cooking is to have your heat source on the opposite side of the grill from where you place your meat.
 This creates a more gentle heat around the pork loin, allowing it to more slowly come to temperature.
-If you set the pork loin directly over the heat source, the exterior would be dry, blackened, and burnt by the time the interior was safe to eat.
+If you set the pork loin on the grill grates directly over the heat source, the high temperature would dry, blacken, and burn the exterior before the interior was safe to eat.

-A 4-pound pork loin takes me 1 hour and 45 minutes to grill with a grilling temperature around 325 degrees.
-However, this is an inexact science since the size of your pork loin and grill temperature fluctuations will cause your cooking time to vary.
+A 4-pound pork loin takes me 1 hour and 45 minutes to grill with a grilling temperature of around 325 degrees.
+However, this isn't an exact science since the size of your pork loin and grill temperature fluctuations will cause your total cook time to vary.

 Grilling Hack: My secret weapon when grilling roasts is this double probe digital thermometer.
 Seriously the best thing ever.
-I stick one probe into the center of the pork loin to monitor the internal temperature and rest the second probe on the grill grate next to the roast to monitor grilling temperature.
+I stick one probe into the thickest part of the pork loin to monitor the internal temperature and rest the second probe on the grill grate next to the roast to monitor the temperature of the grill.

 What sauce to Serve with this dish?

-This pork loin is very flavorful on its own, however, if you want a sauce to pair with it I recommend my Homemade BBQ Sauce or my Honey Mustard recipe.
+This pork loin is very flavorful on its own, however, if you want a sauce to pair with it I recommend my homemade barbecue sauce or my honey mustard recipe.

 Grilled Pork Loin